Cue Cards Samples with band 8 answers

 Model Answer 1:

 I am not really an expert on rules or laws, but that doesn’t necessarily mean that I like all kinds of rules and regulations that exist today in our societies.
-One such rule, which I don’t like, is to have different standards in place when deciding on the driving ages for men and women.
+One such rule (or perhaps a law), which I don’t like, is to have different standards in place when deciding on the driving ages for men and women.
 In other words, this particular rule dictates that men and women should be treated differently, as far as their legal age is concerned, when allowing them the privilege to drive a car.

 Model Answer 2: